St Andrew's Cross spider fact sheet | Field of Mars EEC

 More invertebrate fact sheets

-- Golden orb weaving spider fact sheet – another orb-weaving spider with a large circular web.
+- Garden orb weaving spider fact sheet – compare another orb-weaving spider that builds circular webs.

 Attributions